Jackstraw Inference for AJIVE Data Integration: TCGA Breast Cancer Data

 \subsection{Joint Space}

-Figure \ref{cns} shows a scatter plot matrix view of the supervised CNS, which shows a strong visual separation that is a consequence of strong subtype information and the supervision using the third data block.
-The CNS is a 3 by 1038 matrix because of 3 joint components and 1038 cases/patients.
-The plots on the diagonal are one-dimensional views of the scores, rows of the CNS matrix.
+The following discussion demonstrates the kind of information that can be learned from the Common Normalized Scores (CNS).
+Figure \ref{cns} shows a scatter plot matrix view of the CNS, which indicates how the cancer patients relate to each other in terms of GE and CNV.
+This shows a strong visual separation of the subtypes, that is a consequence of subtypes playing an important role together in GE and CNV, as well as supervision using the third data block.
+The CNS ($V_{n\times1}$ in (\ref{eq:jackstraw})) is a 1038 by 3 matrix because of 3 joint components and 1038 cases/patients.
+The plots on the diagonal are one-dimensional views of the scores, columns of the CNS matrix.
 The subtypes are illustrated with subplot kernel density estimates (KDE).
-Points are shown using jitter plots (i.e. random heights) to visually separate the data points in the one-dimensional plots.
+Scores are shown using jitter plots (i.e. random heights) to visually separate them in the one-dimensional plots.
 The overall KDEs are shown in black and the subtype KDEs are shown in subtype colors.
-The area under the curve of each colored KDE is proportional to its abundance so that the sum of the area under the colored curves equals 1, the area under the black curve.
+The area under the curve of each colored KDE is proportional to its abundance so that the sum of the areas under the colored curves equals 1, the area under the black curve.
 The off-diagonal plots are scatter plots, i.e. two-dimensional projections of the data onto the planes generated by the corresponding CNS vectors.
-The first joint component (joint comp 1) strongly separates Basal (red) from the other subtypes.
+The first joint component strongly separates the Basal subtypes (red).
 Joint components 2 and 3 also seem to be strongly related to subtypes even though the separation is less than component 1.
-The second joint component (joint comp 2) separates the three other subtypes in the order of LumA (blue), LumB (cyan), and Her2 (magenta).
-The third joint component (joint comp 3) separates Her2 (magenta), LumA (blue), and LumB (cyan).
-Figure \ref{barbar} indicates the relationship between subtypes for each joint mode of variation illustrated in Figure \ref{cns} by showing the subtype CNS loadings.
+The second joint component separates the three other subtypes in the order of LumA (blue), LumB (cyan), and Her2 (magenta).
+This is sensible because these subtypes are known to be closer together and Her2 is known to be more distinct from LumA.
+The third joint component separates Her2 (magenta), LumA (blue), and LumB (cyan).
+For a deeper understanding of this relationship between subtypes, Figure \ref{barbar} shows the subtype loading for each joint mode of variation from Figure \ref{cns}.
 These loadings indicate the impact of each subtype on the mode of variation.
 This gives another interpretation of the 3 joint components: \begin{enumerate} \item contrast of Basal vs the rest; contains little Her2 information; \item contrast of (Her2 \& LumB) vs LumA; contains little Basal information; \item contrast of LumB vs (Her2 \& LumA); contains little Basal information. \end{enumerate}